Kreusada/OceanScript/docs/source/encoding.rst

 Forming Oceans
 ^^^^^^^^^^^^^^

 This is the final escalation of encoding.
-"Ocean" is the name given to a collection of words to form sentences, paragraphs, even essays if you wish.
+"Ocean" is the name given to a collection of tides to form sentences, paragraphs, even essays if you wish.
 A space in oceanscript is represented as ``,``, which is put in between each wave you want to join together.
 Here, we have two waves representing the words "hello" and "world":